hpe-storage/scod/docs/learn/persistent_storage/index.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
 ```

-Now lets look at the nodes within our cluster.
+Now let's look at the nodes within our cluster.

 ```markdown
 kubectl get nodes